 Customer Loyalty Program

-Customers who spend a certain amount with us using our private label card or registered third party credit cards receive JCP Rewards® certificates, which can be redeemed for goods or services in our stores the following month.
-We estimate the net cost of the rewards that will be issued and redeemed and record this cost as rewards points are accumulated.
-We record the cost of the loyalty program benefits for JCP Rewards in cost of sales given that we provide customers with products or services for these rewards.
+Customers who spend a certain amount with us using our private label card or registered third party credit cards receive JCP Rewards® certificates, redeemable for goods or services in our stores the following two months.
+We estimate the net cost of the rewards that will be redeemed and record this as cost of goods sold as rewards points are accumulated.
 Other administrative costs of the loyalty program are recorded in SG&A expenses as incurred.

 Cost of Goods Sold

 Cost of goods sold includes all costs directly related to bringing merchandise to its final selling destination.
-These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers' salaries and related expenses, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred for sales via the Internet.
+These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers’ salaries and related expenses, royalties and design fees, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred on sales via the Internet.